Showing entries 91 to 100 of 375

 .NET shipped with a very simple tracing system.
 You have a static class named Trace that has static methods such as Write and WriteLine.
 An application can use code like the following to output a message to the trace log.

 Now that we have output our message, how do we direct it somewhere?
 You do that with listeners.
-There are a few standard listeners included in the framework (ConsoleTraceListener, XmlTraceListener, EventLogTraceListener) but you …
+There are a few standard listeners included in the framework (ConsoleTraceListener, XmlTraceListener, EventLogTraceListener) but you are …

 [Read more]